 We're interested in everything about native plants in Broward: seeing them in the wild, learning their names, discovering rare species, and planting native plants from nurseries in home gardens, commercial landscapes, and public spaces.
 We work to conserve, preserve, and restore habitats for native plants in Broward.
 Protecting indigenous plants is essential to the protection of wild and migrating creatures who absolutely depend on native plants for food and the many functions of a healthy ecosystem.
 Read our eNews, attend speaker events, come on fieldtrips, be an advocate for plants and nature, or join the Florida Native Plants Society to support our work.
-There are as many different ways to participate and members.
+There are many ways to participate.
+Find your niche (click here).

 MEET with us at Julia Hall, Secret Wood Nature Center to hear a featured SPEAKER on the 2nd Wednesday of each month at 7 p.m.
 The public is invited free of charge.